snozh5/temp/Support Vector Machine.md

 ## Introduction to SVM
 Support Vector Machine also known as SVM in short is a supervised machine learning algorithm.
 It is used for regression as well as classification problem but commonly used for classification problems.
 It uses the concept of hyperplane.
 It can be a line, 2D planes or even n-dimentional planes.
 We will learn more about hyperplane in later section.

-> It is important to remember that SVMs belong to the class of Linear Machine learning models.
+> Fun fact: Although SVM can deal with non-linear data but the algorithm belongs to Linear Machine Learning Models.

 ## Applications of SVM
 Support Vector Machine algorithm is used in many fields some of them are:-